danielvijge/openwrt-configuration-ansible/readme.md

 * Set the protocol to _DHCPv6 client_.
 * Under Physical Settings make use _Bridge interfaces_ is **not** selected.
-* Set Interfaces to _@lan_ (type the name, it does not appear in the list).
+* Set Interfaces to _@lan_.
 This creates LAN6 as an alias of the LAN interface.
   It ensures that each access point can also fully use IPv6.

 ### Wireless

 Use the exact same configuration as for the router.
-Use a unique name for each device-band as the NAS ID.

 ### DHCP and DNS